 Being able to effectively engage stakeholders is a vital skill required to lead successful project outcomes.
 It also allows for teams to work with transparency to enhance their performance, and meet the needs and expectations of a wider scope of shareholders.

-The idea of stakeholder engagement is to get people to “adopt new behaviours and to think and feel differently” (Janellis, 2021).
+The idea of stakeholder engagement is to get people to “adopt new behaviors and to think and feel differently” (Janellis, 2021).

-Strategies to engage stakeholders are outlined by consulting firm, Janellis, to guide a change in behaviour.
+Strategies to engage stakeholders are outlined by consulting firm, Janellis, to guide a change in behavior.
 These include: